-Electric showers heat cold water on demand via an integral heater tank.
+Electric showers heat cold water on demand through the integral heater tank.

-Should the water inside the heater tank become excessively hot, a safety device known as the thermal switch is activated.
+If the water inside the heater tank becomes excessively hot, the TCO (thermal cut off) switch, a safety device is activated.
 This isolates the electrical current to the heater tank and allows the water to cool.
-Once the water has cooled to a safe temperature, the heater tanks electrical supply is restored, so the shower will again deliver heated water.
+Once the water has cooled to a safe temperature, the heater tanks electrical supply is restored and so the shower will again deliver heated water.